Manoel Island Development

 Gzira

-The proposed development in Gzira is limited to around 30% of the island’s area and is concentrated within the ‘brownfield’ area situated to the south west of the island.
+The theme and drive behind the project aim to create a harmonious relationship between Manoel Island’s scenery and historic sites while also providing an economically viable development that would create a desirable destination for both locals and tourists.
+The proposed development in Gzira is limited to around 30% of the island’s area and is concentrated within the “brownfield”’ area situated to the southwest of the island.

-The fort was badly damaged by bombing, and has been undergoing intensive restoration over the past years.
-Visitors can see many interesting military architecture, such as the polverista and the officer’s accommodations, as well as the imposing layout of the Knights’ entrance and the main square.
+The fort was badly damaged by bombing and has been undergoing intensive restoration over the past years.
+Visitors can see much interesting military architecture, such as the pulverized and the officer’s accommodations, as well as the imposing layout of the Knights’ entrance and the main square.

 Features